Video has revolutionized the delivery of information and training content.

 Discover how you can revamp your own instructional and informational videos to find a better way to connect with your audience and build brand awareness.

 Video viewing figures are going up across the board.
 The Cisco Video Networking Index forecasts that video traffic will grow fourfold from 2017 to 2022.

 And video will make up 82% of Internet traffic by the end of that period, up from 75% in 2017.

 This growth can partially be attributed to the ever-increasing video file size, quality, and the rise of video streaming services.
 It also reflects the viewing practices and overall demand for video content.

 The TechSmith Video Viewer Research shows that this trend also holds true for instructional and informational videos.

 This year, 52% of people reported watching more than two instructional or informational videos each week.
 This is up from 51% in 2018 and up from 28% in 2013.

 How to find and know your audience

 When you create videos, it is important to define and understand the audience and their needs.
-At 60%, the majority of people choose to watch a video because they are genuinely interested in the topic.
-The main reason that people continue to watch a video is that they’re genuinely interested in the topic.
+Most people (25%) watch these videos to learn new skills for their job, followed closely at 22% by people who are genuinely interested in the topic.

 Before you create a video, determine who you’re targeting by asking yourself questions like: